BoidCMS/boidcms.github.io/_coverpage.md

 > Powered by PHP and JSON, Ready to power your site.

-- Simple and lightweight
+- Simple, fast and secured
-- No statically built html files
-- Multiple themes
+- Super extendable

 [GitHub](https://github.com/BoidCMS/BoidCMS/)
 [Get Started](#app)